mdelapenya/presentations/CI_practices/src/index.md

 # Never go home on a broken build

-- Check-in regularly and **EARLY** enough to give yourself time to deal with problems should they ocur.
+- Check-in regularly and **EARLY** enough to give yourself time to deal with problems should they occur.
 - Save your check-in for the next day

 ---